Iran Blasts Rattle Global Markets - UrduPoint

 Iran Blasts Rattle Global Markets

-Reports Israel had carried out retaliatory strikes against Iran rattled markets on Friday, with oil prices briefly surging and equities slumping
+Iran blasts rattled global markets on Friday, with prices of oil, gold and equities seesawing during the trading session.
+Iran's state media reported explosions in the central province of Isfahan, as US media quoted officials saying Israel had carried out retaliatory strikes against its arch-rival

-London, (APP - UrduPoint / Pakistan Point News - 19th Apr, 2024) Reports Israel had carried out retaliatory strikes against Iran rattled markets on Friday, with oil prices briefly surging and equities slumping.

-Iran's state media reported explosions in the central province of Isfahan on Friday, as US media quoted officials saying Israel had carried out retaliatory strikes against its arch-rival.
+London, (APP - UrduPoint / Pakistan Point News - 19th Apr, 2024) Iran blasts rattled global markets on Friday, with prices of oil, gold and equities seesawing during the trading session.
+Iran's state media reported explosions in the central province of Isfahan, as US media quoted officials saying Israel had carried out retaliatory strikes against its arch-rival.

-"Asian markets bore the brunt of the breaking news of a retaliatory attack on Iran by Israel, also sending Dow futures sharply lower and resulting in further spikes in gold and oil prices," noted Richard Hunter, head of markets at Interactive Investor.

-There had been no reaction from Israeli or Iranian officials, and the extent of the damage remained unclear, but it appeared to have been a limited strike and analysts believe chances are good that both Israel and Iran will seek to de-escalate.
+"Global stock indices took at hit, oil and gold prices spiked higher when Israel launched a retaliatory missile attack on Iran overnight," said Axel Rudolph, senior market analyst at online trading platform IG.

-Crude oil prices dropped, having briefly surged as much as four percent on worries about supplies from the oil-rich region.
+"De-escalating remarks by an Iranian official led to prices normalising ahead of the weekend, though," he added.
+Crude oil prices surged as much as four percent on worries about supplies from the oil-rich region before turning lower as it became apparent the strike was limited and neither side appeared eager to escalate.

-The rush for safety also saw the Yen rally against the Dollar and gold jump back past $2,400 per ounce, while the Swiss franc and US government bonds won support.
+The initial rush for safety also saw the Yen rally against the Dollar and gold jump back past $2,400 per ounce, while the Swiss franc and US government bonds won support.
+They all later gave up much of those gains.

-European equities recovered much of their losses and Wall Street opened mixed.
+Asian equities bore the brunt of the shock of the news of the attack.
+European equities recovered to end the day mixed, with Wall Street stocks also mixed in late morning trading.

-"Notwithstanding the limited response, we wouldn't say that there is an all-clear signal being sounded by the market, but there is a relief signal being sent that things weren't worse and that maybe, just maybe, the tit-for-tat strikes will come to an end and a wider regional conflict will be avoided," said Briefing.
+"Notwithstanding the limited response, we wouldn't say that there is an all-clear signal being sounded by the market, but there is a relief signal being sent that things weren't worse and that maybe, just maybe, the tit-for-tat strikes will come to an end and a wider regional conflict will be avoided," said Briefing.com analyst Patrick O'Hare.

 The mood among traders was already downbeat as they contemplated the prospect of the Federal Reserve staying pat on US interest rates this year following data showing jobless claims came in below expectations while a gauge of business activity hit a two-year high.